NiranjanBhujel/pyNLControl/docs/pyNLControl_Manual.md

             These inputs are and outputs can be mapped using `casadi.Function` which can further be code generated.

+`UKF(nX, nU, nY, F, H, Qw, Rv, Ts, PCoeff=None, Wm=None, Wc=None, alpha=0.001, beta=2.0, kappa=0.0, Integrator='rk4')`
+:   Function to implement Unscented Kalman filter.
+If either of PCoeff or Wm or Wc is None, it calculates those values with alpha=1e-3, Beta=2 and kappa=0.

+    Args:
+        nX (int): Number of state variables
+        nU (int): Number of control inputs
+        ny (int): Number of measurement outputs
+        F (function): Function that returns right-hand side of state differential equation H (function): Function that retuns measurement variable from state variable Qw (numpy.2darray or casadi.SX array): Process noise covariance matrix Rv (numpy.2darray or casadi.SX array): Measurement noise covariance matrix Ts (float): Sample time of the Kalman filter.
+        PCoeff (float): Coefficient of covariance matrix (inside square root term) when calculating sigma points.
+Defaults to None
+        Wm (list, optional): List of weights for mean calculation.
+Defaults to None.
+        Wc (list, optional): List of weights for covariance calculation.
+Defaults to None. alpha (float, optional): Value of alpha parameter.
+Defaults to 1.0e-3. beta (float, optional): Value of beta parameter.
+Defaults to 2.0. kappa (float, optional): Value of kappa parameter.
+Defaults to 0.0.
+        Integrator (str, optional): Integration method.
+Defaults to 'rk4'.
+For list of supported integrator, please see documentation of function `Integrate`.

+    Returns:
+        tuple: Tuple of Input, Output, Input name and Output name.
+Inputs are u, y, xp, Pp and output are xhat and Phat.
+Input and output are casadi symbolics (`casadi.SX`).
+            u: Current input to the system
+            y: Current measurement of the system
+            xp: State estimate from previous discrete time
+            Pp: Covariance estimate from previous discrete time (reshaped to column matrix)
+            xhat: State estimate at current discrete time
+            Phat: Covariance estimate at current discrete time (reshaped to column matrix)

+            These inputs are and outputs can be mapped using `casadi.Function` which can further be code generated.

 `simpleMHE(nX, nU, nY, nP, N, Fc, Hc, Wp, Wm, Ts, pLower=[], pUpper=[], arrival=False, GGN=False, Integrator='rk4', Options=None)`
 :   Function to generate simple MHE code using `qrqp` solver.
 For use with other advanced solver, see `MPC` class.